Best RV Mattresses - Short Queen & Other Sizes

 Construction

-Below the contour layer, you'll land on a transitional layer constructed with 1-inch of visco-elastic memory foam.
+Below the contour layer, there's a transitional layer constructed with 1-inch of visco-elastic memory foam.
 It eases you down onto the individually pocketed coil area of the bed.
 Next is an 8-inch tall support layer of pocketed coils, which support the memory foam layers above and encourage more airflow throughout your bed.
 They also ensure adequate support for your hips and torso and a gentle feel for lighter sections of your body.

 And finally, we arrive at the high-density base foam.
 This 0.75-inch section is mainly here to give your coils a base to bounce off as you move around your bed.
+CertiPUR-US certification ensures that none of Brooklyn Bedding's foam materials contain any toxic chemicals or substances.

 Firmness